-As previously indicated, the planned elevated stripping phase of the mine, during which waste movement and operating costs are at their highest and ore production is most variable, is scheduled to be completed over the next 12-18 months.
-Thereafter, sales will rise and cash costs will decline in step with the significantly reduced waste to ore stripping ratio.
+The planned elevated stripping phase of the mine, during which overburden movement and operating costs are at their highest and ore production is at its lowest, is scheduled to be substantially completed over the second half of calendar 2021.
+Thereafter, sales are anticipated to rise and cash costs to decline in step with the significantly reduced waste to ore stripping ratio.